Time in Willow Creek: 6 weeks

 “Of course she does.
 Y’all have fun.”

-She didn’t completely understand the question, but she nodded her head anyway.
+She didn’t completely understand the question, but she nodded anyway.
 All she knew was that Hillary was her friend, and anything her friend asked of her was bound to turn out well.

 “Bye, Juliana,” Harriett said.
 “Have fun!”

 The two friends left the library and went to the new shopping promenade.
 Shopping was new to Juliana.
 It’s not that she didn’t know what it was, but she had never done it before.
 Growing up in a poor village did not lend itself to the luxuries of buying new clothes.
 Whenever she did get new clothes, it came in the form of a present from her mother.
 Hillary dragged her from store to store trying on outfits that she never even dreamed she would wear.
 They giggled and posed and had a great time like two teenage girls.
 Juliana was beyond happy.
 She felt like a princess.
 They didn’t buy anything, but wearing new clothes, even for a brief moment, made her feel special.

 “Hey!
 You want to meet my friend Jase?”

 Hillary whipped out her phone and dialed Jase’s number.
 He never waited for the second ring when she called.
 “Hill!
 How lovely of you to acknowledge my existence.
 What’s happening?”